eachoat/milestone2-recipe-app/README.md

 ## Project Descriprion

-The <insert name> app allows users to upload, save, and view recipes.
+This app allows users to upload, save, and view recipes.

 ### Project Team: